ntop/PF_RING/doc/get_started/packages_installation.rst

 as those offloads modify packets (e.g. the GRO merges multiple packets together in a single one) and this behaviur is not desirable when monitoring traffic as that leads to bad metrics (e.g. number of packets on the wire, packet size, etc).
-However, this may affect the performance when using the interfaces for host connectivity, and can be disabled by creating a `keepoffload` file (if pf_ring is already running, reboot the machine to make it effective).
+However, this may affect the performance when using the interfaces for host connectivity.
+Please note that pf_ring does not turn off offload settings for the management interface (when configured with MANAGEMENT_INTERFACES in /etc/pf_ring/interfaces.conf as described above, or automatically detected otherwise).
+However it is possible to completely disable this for all interfaces by creating a `keepoffload` file (if pf_ring is already running, reboot the machine to make it effective).

 .. code-block:: console